skills/introduction-to-github/.github/steps/2-commit-a-file.md

 The following steps will guide you through the process of committing a change on GitHub.
 A commit records changes in renaming, changing content within, creating a new file, and any other changes made to your project.
 For this exercise, committing a change requires first adding a new file to your new branch.

+> [!NOTE]
+> `.md` is a file extension that creates a Markdown file.
+You can learn more about Markdown by visiting "[Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" in our docs or by taking the "[Communicating using Markdown](https://github.com/skills/communicate-using-markdown)" Skills course.

 1. On the **< > Code** tab in the header menu of your repository, make sure you're on your new branch `my-first-branch`.

 2. Select the **Add file** drop-down and click **Create new file**.